Eddy Palacci: Personal and death

 In 1957 in Paris, he married Laora Hurwitz, whom he described as a " jeune fille egyptienne née de parents israéliens, familles Biluim (Gedera) et issus de famille fondatrice de Rishon Le Zion et de la Bank Leumi, elle-meme traductrice diplomée de la Sorbonne (français, anglais, hébreu, italien)" (a girl born in Egypt to Israeli parents... and herself a translator of English, French, Hebrew, and Italian, who graduated from the Sorbonne).
 They moved to Tel Aviv in 1960.

-Edmond Vita Palacci died age 85 on October 29, 2016, in Tel Aviv and was survived by his wife, sister, nieces, and nephew.
+Edmond Vita Palacci died aged 85 on 29 October 2016 in Tel Aviv and was survived by his wife, sister, nieces, and nephew.

 Works

-In 1992, he published his memoir in Hebrew.It features his experiences in France during World War II.
+In 1992, he published his memoir in Hebrew.
+It features his experiences in France during World War II.
 He translated and published it into French in 2013.
 He also wrote poems and articles for newspapers.